Letter of Credit

 An LC offers assurance that the payment will only be made when the exporter meets the specified terms and conditions.
 This mitigates the risk of non-performance or delivery issues, ensuring the importer receives the goods as agreed and protects their financial interests.

 An LC ensures that the exporter will receive payment for goods or services once they comply with the terms and conditions of the LC.
-This reduces payment risks, enhances trust and facilitates smooth international trade transactions.
+This reduces payment default risks, enhances trust and facilitates smooth international trade transactions.

 Benefit from competitive rates and fast, hassle-free LC issuance for better trade cost management.